Posts from the NHA blog:All Blog Postings

 “Off the shelf” homeowners policies don’t cover damage to exterior water and sewer lines.
 A few insurance companies are starting to offer it – at a fraction of the water district’s price.
 You might want to purchase this extra protection, depending upon your circumstance and risk tolerance.

 1) What Repairs am I Repsonsible For vs. the Water District?

-In the Portland Maine Water District, you are responsible for repairing damage to the water service line on your property; the utility is responsible for supply lines that lead to your property.
+In the Portland Maine Water District, you are responsible for repairing damage to the water service line and sewer line on your property; the utility is responsible for water supply lines that lead to your property.
 Finding and repairing an underground pipe leak can be expensive.

 2) What Pipe Damage Does My Homeowners Insurance Cover?

 Water damage from burst or leaky interior plumbing is covered by most homeowners policies; repairs to the pipes themselves are not.
 Most homeowners policies do not cover water or sewer backup into a basement unless you buy special coverage.
 Water backup insurance is widely available in Maine.